 Even so, when constitutional principles are applied, this is not much to brag about.
-After all, if drug users are not persecuted, this means that society recognizes that there are autonomy rights involved.
-It means that we have begun to take seriously the constitutional implications of wrongful persecution-and from the constitutional perspective, if drug use is granted status as being compatible with the choice of responsible adults, the state not only has no business interfering, but there must be a correlative right to purchase such materials for personal use or else the underlying autonomy right becomes meaningless.71 Indeed, as seen from this perspective, it is a "rule of law as well as reason that if the principal in any act is not punishable, the accomplice cannot be."72
+After all, if drug users are not persecuted, society recognizes that there are autonomy rights involved.
+It means that we have begun to take seriously the implications of wrongful persecution-and from the constitutional perspective, if drug use is compatible with the choice of responsible adults, the state not only has no business interfering, but there must be a correlative right to purchase such materials for personal use or else the underlying autonomy right becomes meaningless.71 Indeed, as seen from this perspective, it is a "rule of law as well as reason that if the principal in any act is not punishable, the accomplice cannot be."72

-It is no better, then, to put drug dealers behind bars than any other salesmen.
-Even so, we have seen how prohibitionists, to spread their demon mythology and feel good about themselves, have turned the dynamics of demand and supply into one of victim and aggressor and that the psychological appeal of this quest is found in scapegoating.
-Hence, there is a powerful psychological
+It is no better, then, to put drug dealers behind bars than other salesmen.
+Even so, we have seen that the psychological appeal of this quest is found in scapegoating, and that prohibitionists, to spread their demon mythology, have turned the dynamics of demand and supply into one of victim and aggressor.
+Hence, there is a powerful psychological incentive to ignore reality and only a minority have the courage to think things through.73